 Additional race information can be found at https://santafestriders.org/.

-Registered participants can complete their own 6-kilometer (3.5 mile) run or hike anywhere, any time between December 1, 2021, and January 31, 2022.
+Registered participants can complete their own 6-kilometer (3.5 mile) run or hike anywhere, any time between now and January 31, 2024.
 Competing in snowshoes on snow is ideal, but one perk of a virtual race is that you can participate anywhere!
 If you live somewhere without snow, you may still sign up.
-All registrants will receive a knit scarf (Please make sure to register with your correct mailing address so we can mail the scarf to you; you will also have the option to pick it up at the Running Hub in Santa Fe.)
+All registrants will receive a hip pack.
+(Please make sure to register with your correct mailing address so we can mail you the pack; the cost of the race includes shipping.)